 If you do decide to skip the opening gifts portion, include on the initiation to have the gifts wrapped in clear cellophane.
-This will allow the gifts to be on display on a table, so if guests do want to see what the mom-to-be got, they can, without her needing to open every single gift in front of everyone.
+This will allow the gifts to be on display on a table, so if guests do want to see what the mom-to-be got, like new baby shoes for example, they can, without her needing to open every single gift in front of everyone.

 But if she does want to open gifts, that’s OK too, just make sure you have planned time for it!
 What matters is the guest of honor and her new arrival are comfortable, and everyone has different preferences for the level of attention on them.